Viking revival: Germany

 The German composer Richard Wagner is said to have strong influences of the Nordic mythology in his musical pieces.
 His Nordic influences further enhanced the Romanticism of the Viking era during that time.
 Wagner's Der Ring des Nibelungen, commonly referred to as the Ring cycle, is a set of four operas based loosely on figures and elements of Germanic mythology—particularly from the later Norse mythology—notably the Old Norse Poetic Edda and Volsunga Saga, and the epic poem Nibelungenlied.
+Jacob Grimm was a foundational philologist who dedicated to studying the Germanic Norse past.
+His academic work directly inspired the 19th-century Romantic interest in the North.
+His monumental work, Deutsche Mythologie (Teutonic Mythology), systematically collected and analyzed Norse and Germanic myths, giving the German intellectual world a unified, academic framework for their ancient pagan roots.

 Britain

 English authors from the 16th century had been aware of the Viking impact on the countryside, though the numerous placenames of Danes Camp is better explained as a modification of dene, or hollow.
 Following the 17th-century first flowering of Anglo-Saxon studies, there was a similar wave of enthusiasm for Northern culture in Britain, identifying as Viking remains Iron Age hill forts and even Stonehenge and exemplified by the antiquarian interests of George Hickes, who published a Linguarum veterum septentrionalium thesaurus grammatico-criticus et archæologicus in 1703–05.
 In the 1780s, Denmark offered to cede Iceland to Britain in exchange for Crab Island (now Vieques, Puerto Rico), and in the 1860s Iceland was considered for compensation for the British support of Denmark in the Schleswig-Holstein conflicts.
 During this time, British interest and enthusiasm for Iceland and Nordic culture grew dramatically, expressed in original English poems extolling Viking virtues, such as Thomas Warton's "Runic Odes" of 1748: